Your dog will enjoy eating from this balanced menu!

 Totally Raw will only use meat that is human-grade

 Note: For green tripe to be considered human grade it must be bleached and scalded.
 Since this destroys the nutritional value of the product we do not process it in this manner.
 Therefore we cannot claim our green tripe as “human grade”.

 If you are thinking of switching to raw, contact us for a transition diet for your pet.

-Totally Raw provides three methods of feeding your pet: Complete Ground Dinners, Whole Foods and our newest addition Balanced Blends.
+Totally Raw provides three methods of feeding your pet: Complete Ground Dinners, Whole Foods.

 The Ground Food Monthly Menu Plan provides pet owners with an example of a well balanced monthly schedule, using ground foods.
 Our ground food line achieves balance in every meal.
 Each dinner includes muscle meats, organs and natural bones, based on the principles of the whole prey model.
 Totally Raw Ground Dinners are ideal for puppies that lack the ability to chew whole foods.
 Dogs that gulp their food or are transitioning to raw can also benefit from our ground line.
 In addition, dogs that suffer from periodontal disease and lack the dentition to consume whole foods are excellent candidates for the ground line.

 Please note that we strongly recommend offering whole bones to all dogs.
 Bones are necessary for optimal oral health.
 Not only are bones great for clean and healthy teeth and gums, they provide hours of enjoyment and important minerals.

 Totally Raw does not advocate the use of weight bearing bones (marrow bones).
 Weight bearing bones are much too hard and place undo stress on teeth.
 This could lead to fractures or premature wearing of the dentition.